celestiaorg/celestia-app/pkg/proof/README.md

 ## Details

-This section will go over how the transactions/blobs inclusion proofs work.
+The following section will cover transaction inclusion proofs and blob inclusion proofs.

 ## Requirements